Professor Louise Amoore

 Securing Against Future Events (SAFE); Pre-emption, Protocols and Publics

-Louise Amoore is Professor of Political Geography at Durham University.
-Her research is focused upon the changing nature of contemporary security calculations, with particular interest in the technologies of risk-based, biometric, and data-led border controls.
-Her most recent work has examined the implications of derivative forms of data for security, ethics and democracy.
+At the time of her appointment as a Fellow, Louise Amoore was Professor of Political Geography at Durham University.
+Her research focused upon the changing nature of contemporary security calculations, with particular interest in the technologies of risk-based, biometric, and data-led border controls.
+Her work at the time of her fellowship focused on examining the implications of derivative forms of data for security, ethics and democracy.

-Louise’s new book, The Politics of Possibility: Risk and Security Beyond Probability was published in 2013 by Duke University Press.
-The book maps out the politics of possibility that has come to characterise contemporary life, tracing its genesis into the diverse worlds of risk consulting, computer science, commercial logistics, and data mining and visualisation.
+Louise’s book, The Politics of Possibility: Risk and Security Beyond Probability maps out the politics of possibility that has come to characterise contemporary life, tracing its genesis into the diverse worlds of risk consulting, computer science, commercial logistics, and data mining and visualisation.

-Louise’s Global Uncertainties Leadership Fellowship is entitled Securing Against Future Events (SAFE); Pre-emption, Protocols and Publics and explores how inferred futures become the basis for new forms of security risk calculus.
+Louise’s Global Uncertainties Leadership Fellowship was entitled Securing Against Future Events (SAFE); Pre-emption, Protocols and Publics and explored how inferred futures become the basis for new forms of security risk calculus.

 - inferred futures, or how future threats can be inferred in advance;